American Sign Language

 Website: https://asl.uiowa.edu/

 The American Sign Language Program offers an undergraduate minor.
 It also offers a number of courses open to all students.
 They include a four-semester course sequence in American Sign Language (ASL), and courses on fingerspelling, Deaf culture, ASL literature, ASL interpreting, and other topics.
-The four-course ASL sequence satisfies the World Languages requirement of the GE CLAS Core (see "Language for GE CLAS Core" below).
+The four-course ASL sequence satisfies one of the ways to meet the World Languages requirement of the GE CLAS Core (see "Language for GE CLAS Core" below).
 Classroom instruction is supplemented by video materials and interactive software.

 Language for GE CLAS Core